roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-05 ****** bysadkins116© Sandy woke from her stupor and struggled to grasp her surroundings, momentarily forgetting where she was.
+Sandy woke from her stupor and struggled to grasp her surroundings, momentarily forgetting where she was.
 As her head cleared she realized that she was totally exposed and helpless to prevent the men from using her body anyway they desired.
 Instead of fear or dread it was a craving that filled her body and mind.
 Her cunt still drenched from her earlier climaxes pulsed with anticipation of what was about to happen.
 As she looked at the men approaching her, her mind anticipated what was about to happen and produced massive amount of endorphins increasing her cravings and causing her body to tremble with excitement.

  Juan was standing between Sandy's legs looking down at her exposed cunt and plugged ass.
 Looking over at Dawn as she was finishing cleaning the cum from her fingers.
 "Get over here slut."
 He grabbed the plug and pulled it out of Sandy's ass.